drozental/graphql-tutorial/README.md

 end

 ```
 4. Add graphql and faker gem and install it.
-Generate graphql structure
+Generate graphql structure and add some data
 ```ruby
 # Gemfile